PeterShinners/comp/README.md

 # Comp Language Implementation

-The Comp language is a complete programming language with standard libraries.
-It is built around the concepts of immutable structures and pipelined function chains with a focus on developer approachability and consistency.
+Comp is a functional, interpreted programming language designed for transforming and validating data in pipelines.
+It combines the flexibility of dynamic scripting with the safety of static types, making it ideal for data processing, API integration, and anywhere structured data needs to flow reliably between systems.

-There is no implementation and design is under heavy iteration.
+There is currently no implementation and design is under heavy iteration.
 The initial implementation will be writtin in Python, and comfortably bridge between native Comp modules and the Python runtime.

 The language is high-level and practical, inspired by JavaScript and Python's accessibility.
 Developers familiar with functional languages like Clojure will